Frequently Asked Questions

 Q. Does it cost me extra to study abroad?

 A. It is a very common misconception that studying abroad is more expensive than a semester at Washington College, however we try very hard to make it so that you will not spend more for your semester(s) abroad than you would for a semester at Washington College.
-All of our 29 programs are Tuition Exchange Programs, which means you will still pay that semester(s)'s tuition to Washington College as you normally would, maintaining all scholarships, loans, and aid you have now.
+All of our 30 programs are Tuition Exchange Programs, which means you will still pay that semester(s)'s tuition to Washington College as you normally would, maintaining all scholarships, loans, and aid you have now.
 No matter what location you choose, your current scholarships, loans, and aid will remain in place.
+Students must pay the off-campus study fee of $890, but in most cases do not pay the Student Service Fee of $748 that students studying on campus must pay (except for the four "full exchange" programs where students must pay both fees).
+Students pay the off-campus study fee only once, regardless of the number of semesters spent abroad.
+(Short-term abroad programs charge a reduced fee of $445 per experience.)
 The price-tag only then can fluctuate when it comes to the cost of room and board, since most of the time, those costs are being billed to you directly by the host institution (with the exception of Full Exchange programs, and Tuition/Room Exchanges, to an extent).
 We have tried to keep the Room and Board costs as comparable as possible to those costs at Washington College, taking into consideration the cost of living and currency conversion in your host country.
 Some programs end up being cheaper than a semester at Washington College, and some end up a little more expensive, depending on personal spending, travel, conversion rates, and cost of living.
 Please view the Budget Sheets available on each program's brochure page, as well as the explanations of exchange types in the left-side navigation menu of the homepage for further information.
 The Global Education Office (GEO) also has some additional scholarships and grants available to help offset additional costs.

 Q. I don't want to lose my Financial Aid, will studying abroad effect it?